 (b) in relation to a designated work group or a proposed designated work group — a registered organisation of which a person who is, or who is likely to be, in the work group is a member, if the person is qualified to be a member of that organisation because of the work the person performs, or will perform, at a facility as a member of the group;

-“work group employer”, in relation to a designated work group at a facility, means an employer of one or more group members, but does not include the operator of the facility;
+work group employer, in relation to a designated work group at a facility, means an employer of one or more group members, but does not include the operator of the facility;

-“workplace”, in relation to a facility, means the whole facility or any part of the facility.
+workplace, in relation to a facility, means the whole facility or any part of the facility.

 [Clause 3 inserted by No. 13 of 2005 s.
 47.]